Life As an Engineer

 - Full Stack Engineer

 In the United States, there were 132,500 jobs for Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Engineer by 2026.
-There will be an estimated 9,500 positions for Engineer per year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Engineers is somewhere between $50,750 and $155,650.

 Engineers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.

 How much do Engineers make in different U.S. states?

 The table below shows some of the most common industries where those employed in this career field work.